What is a Domain Name Service Request and how do I make one?

 - Entries will be placed under the appropriate departmental sub-domain.

-- Top level names (e.g. admissions.wayne.edu) will be assigned only after consultation with the Director of Network Engineering & Security.
+- Top level names (e.g. admissions.wayne.edu) will be assigned only after consultation with C&IT.

 - We reserve the right to refuse to create names that are derogatory, contain offensive language or are misleading.

-- Requests for entries to point to external hosting services must be requested by a Dean, Director or other similar authority and will be reviewed by the Director of Network Engineering & Security.
+- Requests for entries to point to external hosting services must be requested by a Dean, Director or other similar authority and will be reviewed by C&IT.

 - We will not create or host DNS entries outside of the wayne.edu namespace.
 If you require a .com or other such name you will need to contract with an external hosting service.